Exorth98/react-native-translation/README.md

 ## Overview
 This package provides you an easy and flexible solution for implementing a translation system in react-native apps, using the React Context API.

-Comming Features :
+Features :
+- [x] Text translation: `<Text>`
+- [x] Other text translation: Button title, Input placeholders, etc.
+- [x] Possibility on passing variables in translations
+- [x] In-app language change: re-render texts on language
+- [x] Data translation: Possibility or re-orient the raw data files importation. change
+- [x] Possibility to use only one translation file (one import)
+- [x] Possibility to specify a specific translation object for some cases.
+- [x] JSON format support for translations.
-- Handling the device locale automaticaly.
+- [ ] Handling the device locale automaticaly.
-- Possibility to use one translation object for each language.
+- [ ] Possibility to use one translation object for each language.
-- JSON format support for translation files.
-- ...
+- [ ] ...

 ## Installation